crisslavik/AlmaLinux10/readme.md

 ---

-## Important — Secure Boot warning

-WARNING: This installation mode does NOT support Secure Boot.
-If Secure Boot is enabled in your firmware (UEFI), the NVIDIA kernel module will be blocked and the installation may fail or the driver will not load.
-Disable Secure Boot in your system firmware before running this installer.

----

 ## Overview

 This script automates common tasks required to install the NVIDIA proprietary driver and CUDA toolkit on AlmaLinux 10, including: